joemarlo/yahtzee/README.md

 ![](Expected_roll_outcomes.png)

-That looks great and seems like we should hold onto those three 6s.
+That looks great and seems like we should hold onto those three 6s (bottom right).
 But is it really working?
-Let's run this a few more times and automatically choose our next roll based on the highest mean expected outcome (score).
+Let's run this a few more times and automatically choose our next roll based on the highest mean expected outcome (i.e. the score).
 Then we can compare the results to just randomly rolling die.

 ![](Smart_vs_Dumb_boxplot.png)